 BIO:

-Lang’s artworks have been awarded the Premier Award (1st =) in the R.T.
+Lang’s artworks have been awarded the Premier Award for the R.T.
 Nelson Award for Sculpture (2025), the Judge’s Special Award for Excellence in the Taipei International Award (TIDA, 2021), and highly contested funding Grants and fellowships.
-She is a finalist in numerous national and international awards, she received public commissions for sculpture and installation works, and invited to participated in renowned international artist residencies, these include Art Omi International Artist Residency in New York (2017), The Studios at MASS MoCA, Massachusetts Museum of Contemporary Art (2019), Vermont Studio Center, and Red Gate Residency (Beijing).
+She is a finalist in numerous national and international awards, she received public commissions for sculpture and installation works, and invited to participate in renowned international artist residencies, these include Art Omi International Artist Residency in New York (2017), The Studios at MASS MoCA, Massachusetts Museum of Contemporary Art (2019), Vermont Studio Center, and Red Gate Residency (Beijing).
 Her artworks have reached national and international audiences in Australia, the United States, and Europe, and are held in both public and private collections.